 Pete White, Executive Director & Founder, LA CAN

 Erik Steinecker, Policy Analyst, Department of Housing and Urban Development

 Sandra Contreras, NYC Right to Counsel Coalition

 11:45 a.m. – 1:00 p.m – Session II: Leveraging Human Rights Standards & Strategies to Ensure Fulfillment of Basic Needs

 The ability to enjoy an adequate standard of living free from discrimination is a bedrock of human rights.
 Laws and policies that criminalize activities of daily life and penalize the inability to afford basic services contravene core economic and social rights protections and deprive individuals of basic needs, including in the arenas of water, sanitation, and health.
-Increasingly federal, state and local policy seek to deter access to basic social protections and stigmatize recipients of public services, with a disproportionate impact on communities of color living in poverty, as well as immigrant communities.
+Increasingly federal, state and local policy seek to deter access to basic social protections and stigmatize recipients of public services, with a disproportionate impact on communities of color living in poverty.
 These efforts violate principles of equality and non-discrimination, with impacts on the full range of human rights.
 This session will explore how the human rights framework can be used to analyze and challenge laws that curtail access to a social safety net, and penalize individuals who seek to engage in daily activities, such as driving or receiving public benefits.
 Panelists will discuss the short and long term impacts of criminalization, highlight emerging human rights strategies to raise the visibility of key community concerns, forge partnerships, and center the perspective of communities most impacted by rights violations.

 Brittany Thomas, Legal Fellow, Center for Constitutional Rights

 Catherine Flowers, Rural Development Manager, Equal Justice Initiative

 Michelle Cook, Founder, Invest, Divest, Protect